simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - OLTP
 - Automated backups
 - RDS and Multi-AZ Failover
-    - RDS is for DR, not for performance, exact copy of DB in another AZ, fails over (automatically) to that DB if the primary isn't usable
+    - Multi-AZ is for DR, not for performance, exact copy of DB in another AZ, fails over (automatically) to that DB if the primary isn't usable
     - takes about 1 minute to fail over RDS
     - backups/restored taken from secondary, no I/O suspensions of primary
     - NOT a scaling solution